About Sexual Violence and Exploitation

 - 90% of people know their perpetrator and often it is someone that the survivor or victim cares or cared about and trusts.

-- More often, sexual assault occurs when one person continuously asks or pressures another person into saying yes or when people start engaging in consensual sexual activity but one person starts doing things or going further than what was consented to.
+- Sexual assault also occurs when one person continuously asks or pressures another person into saying yes or when people start engaging in consensual sexual activity but one person starts doing things or going further than what was consented to.
 Consent can be revoked at any time.

 If you or someone you care about has experienced sexual harassment, sexual assault, or sexual exploitation, there are many resources available: